myreceiptt/nota-markdown/archived-oioi/2025/10/bgc-iblooming-stage1-rewards-en.md

 # Understanding Affiliate & Rewards (BGC & iBLOOMING)

+---

+**Status:** Final AS-IS Business and Reward Rules Reference **Scope:** Descriptive reference for existing BGC × iBLOOMING rules **Important:** This document is not a legal opinion, accounting certification, economic-health assessment, or tokenization approval.

+---

 ## 0. Users in BGC & iBLOOMING

 In the BGC & iBLOOMING ecosystem, a **user** is anyone who transacts—whether a one-time purchase, a subscription, or simply a sign-up—and uses or benefits from the ongoing operations of BGC & iBLOOMING.
 A **user** can be an individual or an organization.